 A Highland Lament sung by Margaret Bennett

 Glencoe was the scene of an infamous betrayal and massacre.
 It is a feud between two clans which has never been forgotten and one of the many tragic stories of the Jacobite Rebellion.

 The Regiment of Argyll, led by a Captain of the Campbell clan, was billeted on land belonging to the Clan MacDonald who were Jacobite sympathizers.
 In typical highland hospitality the MacDonalds invited them for supper and a game of cards.
 During the night while their hosts slept, the Campbells, who were in the employ of the British run government, rose up and murdered all the MacDonalds in their beds.
+Most of the women and children who fled into the hills died of exposure in the cold.
 There is a pub in the town with a sign that still reads “Campbells Are Not Welcome.”